sap-tutorials/Tutorials/tutorials/cp-cf-sapui5-local-setup/cp-cf-sapui5-local-setup.md

 ---
-title: Get Ready to Develop on your Local Machine
+title: Get Ready to Develop on Your Local Machine
 description: Prepare you local development environment to implement successful SAPUI5 projects.
 auto_validation: true
 time: 5